stippi/voice-assistant/README.md

 Provides a voice-controlled AI chat interface in your Browser.
 The AI assistant can use **tools** that integrate with various services such as Spotify, Google Calendar and Google Maps.

-This project was bootstrapped using `npm create vite@latest ./ -- --template react-ts`.

 ## About

 https://github.com/stippi/voice-assistant/assets/67784/bc1989e9-6595-4996-b1c3-8a136cdfc882

 The rough idea for this project is to have a voice-activated assistant similar to Amazon Alexa or Siri, but backed by a Large Language Model.
 It is currently implemented as a website running purely in your browser.
-It uses OpenAI's GPT-4 Turbo model configured with several tools (a.k.a. "functions") that allow it to integrate with a range of APIs.
+It defaults to using OpenAI's GPT-4o model configured with several tools (a.k.a. "functions") that allow it to integrate with a range of APIs.
 To use these APIs, secrets must be provided, see below.
 The most "sophisticated" integrations are for Google and Spotify.